By Rachel Metz

 Family Economic Security

-Loss of Income: More than half of Black and more than one-third of Latinx adults in households with children experienced a loss of household employment income since March 13.
+Loss of Income: Roughly half of DC households with children experienced a loss of household employment income since March 13.
+Families of color disproportionately bear that burden: fewer than a third of white DC households with children reported that being the case.

-Housing Insecurity: Over one-third (37%) of DC renters with children said they have no or only slight confidence in their ability to make next month’s rent or were deferring their payment, more than double that of renters without children.
+Housing Insecurity: Roughly a third of DC renters with children said they have no or only slight confidence in their ability to make next month’s rent or were deferring their payment, roughly three times the rate of renters without children.

 Food Insecurity: Many Black and Latinx adults in households with children report sometimes or often not having enough to eat in the last week.
-More than one in five (22%) of Black households said this, almost double that as all households with children (13%).
+Roughly one in three Black households said this.

 Home Device & Internet Access: While there’s been some progress since the spring semester, many students of color, including almost one out of five Black households, still don’t reliably have a device and internet connection for educational purposes, limiting their opportunities.